DeepRank/deeprank/docs/tutorial3_learning.rst

 >>> from deeprank.learn import Dataset, NeuralNet

-The ``Dataset`` module is used for preparing training/validation/test datasets, and the ``NeuralNet`` module for training and testing neural networks.
+The ``Dataset`` module is used for preparing training/validation/test datasets and the ``NeuralNet`` module for training and testing neural networks.

 Creating training/validation/test datasets
 ------------------------------------------